 Fat Bike Tire Pressure 101: How to Select the Correct Air Pressure for Fat Biking

 I have gone over unpacked snow and loose sand with 1-3 psi.
-While you can ride over anything like that with super low tire pressure, the rolling resistance is almost 100%.
+While you can ride over almost anything with super low tire pressure, but the rolling resistance is almost 100%.
 Meaning every pedal stroke only moves you a short distance before you come to a full stop.
-Not fun, but great for exercise and training.
+Not too fun, but great for exercise and training.

-- Wet packed beach sand (by the surf): 6-8 psi
+- Wet packed beach sand by the surf: 6-8 psi

 - Groomed snow trail: 1-4 psi (So you don’t sink in and damage the trail)

 The above chart is a great starting off point and should get you confidently riding a variety of terrain in no time.
 Doing a "squeeze check" with your hands on the tires will help you learn to air up or down your tires without a gage.
 It's more about feel than anything for fat biking tire pressure.
 I prefer to ride with a little more pressure in the back tire since that's where my weight is.
 The front tire I like to be softer so it has some shock absorbing properties.

 In general, your fat bike will let you know if you have the wrong tire pressure.
 If you go too low then the sidewalls of your tires won't hold up and you will be out of control while riding around even the smallest turns.
 Plus, you will begin to experience "auto turn" where the fat bike can't maintain a straight line.